ournetworks/2019/CONDUCT.md

 The following will be in place at the event to handle reports:

-- Dedicated Code of conduct lead at event
+- Dedicated Code of Conduct lead at event
 - Encrypted chat for organizers
-- Daily debrief for organizers to discuss code of conduct incidents
+- Daily debrief for organizers to discuss Code of Conduct incidents
-- Orientation for volunteers about handling code of conduct
+- Orientation for volunteers about handling Code of Conduct
 - Resource with enforcement guidelines and local contact numbers